Extended periodic table: Kulsha

-Computational chemist Andrey Kulsha has suggested two forms of the extended periodic table.
-Based on their likely chemical properties, elements 157–172 are placed as eighth-period congeners of yttrium through xenon in the fifth period; this accords with the 2006 calculations of Nefedov et al. In Kulsha's first suggestion (2011, after Pyykkö's paper was published), elements 121–138 and 139–156 are placed as two separate rows (together called "ultransition elements"), related by the addition of a 5g18 subshell into the core, as they respectively mimic lanthanides and actinides.
+Computational chemist Andrey Kulsha has suggested two forms of the extended periodic table up to 172 that build on and refine Nefedov et al.'s versions up to 164 with reference to Pyykkö's calculations.
+Based on their likely chemical properties, elements 157–172 are placed by both forms as eighth-period congeners of yttrium through xenon in the fifth period; this extends Nefedov et al.'s placement of 157–164 under yttrium through palladium, and agrees with the chemical analogies given by Fricke et al.

+Kulsha suggested two ways to deal with elements 121–156, that lack precise analogues among earlier elements.
+In his first form (2011, after Pyykkö's paper was published), elements 121–138 and 139–156 are placed as two separate rows (together called "ultransition elements"), related by the addition of a 5g18 subshell into the core, as according to Pyykkö's calculations of oxidation states, they should, respectively, mimic lanthanides and actinides.
 In his second suggestion (2016), elements 121–142 form a g-block (as they have 5g activity), while elements 143–156 form an f-block placed under actinium through nobelium.